-[] shares, based on an assumed public offering price of \$[] per share and accompanying April 2025 Warrant, which was the closing price of our Common Stock as reported on Nasdaq on [], 2025, and assuming no sale of any Pre-Funded Warrants and assuming none of the April 2025 Warrants or the Placement Agent Warrants issued in this offering are exercised.
+28,402,581 shares, based on a public offering price of \$0.32 per share and accompanying May 2025 Warrant, and assuming the exercise of all Pre-Funded Warrants sold in this offering, and assuming none of the May 2025 Warrants or the Placement Agent Warrants issued in this offering are exercised.

+Use of proceeds

-Use of proceedsWe intend to use the net proceeds from the sales of the securities offered by this prospectus primarily for working capital and other general corporate purposes.
+We intend to use the net proceeds from the sales of the securities offered by this prospectus primarily for working capital and other general corporate purposes.
 See "Use of Proceeds."